Danelaw Years: An Introduction to a Ten Part Series on an Era of War, Trade & Prosperity in England From AD865-1042

-A new era dawned for the Anglian kingdoms of Bernicia, Deira, Mercia and East Anglia when King Aelle made his first and final mistake
+Dark days dawned for the Anglian kingdoms of Bernicia, Deira, Mercia and East Anglia when King Aelle made his fatal mistake

 Eoferwic would become Jorvik.
 In AD 872 the Army turned south to Torksey in eastern Mercia where they overwintered, and on to Repton near the River Trent to overwinter in AD 873.
-In AD 874 the Army split into two, one half returning to Jorvik and on to the Tyne, the other south to Cambridge.
-In AD 875 That part of the Army with the war-band leader Guthrum pressed on to Wareham in Wessex (now Dorset), Exeter the year after and Gloucester by AD 877.
+In AD 874 the Army split into two, one half returning to Jorvik and on to the Tina (Tyne), the other south to Grantaceaster (Cambridge).
+In AD 875 that part of the Army with the war-band leader Guthrum pressed on to Wareham in Wessex (in the part then known as Thornsaetan or Dorset), Exanceaster (Exeter) the year after and Glaewaceaster (Gloucester) by AD 877.

-Guthrum's target was king Aelfred.
-The Saxons would have been nervous at Guthrum's close presence but at Chippenham Aelfred celebrated Christmas in AD 878, his ealdormen and thegns forgetting their worries for the time being.
+Guthrum's target was the West Seaxan (Saxon) king Aelfred.
+The Seaxne (Saxons) would have been nervous at Guthrum's close presence but at Cipanham (Chippenham) Aelfred celebrated Christmas in AD 878, his ealdormen and thegns forgetting their worries for the time being.
 They allowed themselves to be lulled into a false sense of security.
-There would be no drunken ribaldry at the Yulefeast for Guthrum's men, for between Christmas and the New Year Guthrum struck at the royal burh.
-Aelfred was lucky to get away with some of his men, ealdormen and thegns fled in another direction.
-The king of Wessex was now a fugitive in the Somerset Levels near Glastonbury, on Aethelney (the island of the princes).
-Guthrum put a price on his head and combed the area.
-Many common folk would have been pleased with the silver, h owed had they known who he was who burned their cakes whilst fleeing the Danes' clutches.
-Few owed him any loyalty, many being outlaws who had been banished by Aelfred's predecessors under various archaic Saxon laws.
-Read the episode on Aelfred in this series to see how he fared ( DANELAW YEARS -3: "ALL I SMELL IS BURNING CAKES!"
-These would have been oatmeal cakes, like bread, as many could not afford grain for grinding).
+There would be no drunken ribaldry at the Yulefeast for Guthrum's men, for between Christmas and the New Year Guthrum had crossed the breadth of the frost-hardened land into West Seaxe and struck at the royal burh.
+Aelfred was lucky to get away with some of his men.
+Read the episode on Aelfred in this series to see how he fared in the Danelaw Years episode -3: "All I Smell is Burning Cakes!" (would have been oatmeal cakes, like bread, as many could not afford grain for grinding)].

-Guthrum was the self-styled king of East Anglia, who would be defeated at Ethandun before he and Aelfred agreed a treaty to divide the land along the old Roman road known then as Watling Straet from London to Chester.
-Eastern Mercia would be part of the Danelaw (Danelagen), as would East Anglia and much of the land east of London beyond the River Lea.
-Deira would become the Danish Kingdom of Jorvik with Halvdan Ragnarsson as its king.
+Guthrum, the self-styled king of East Aengla, would be defeated at Ethandun before he and Aelfred agreed a treaty to divide the land along the old Roman road known then as Watling Straet from London to Chester.
+Eastern Mercia would be part of the Danelagen (Danelaw), and much of the land east of London beyond the River Lea.
+Deira would become the Danish Kingdom of Jorvik which stretched from the Irish Sea shore in the west to the North Sea shore in the east.
+With Halvdan Ragnarsson as its king the kingdom flourished in trade with her overseas neighbours.
 He was not above farming the land himself and became a wealthy landowner.
 See elsewhere about the three 'Ridings'.

 God lykke!
 (Good luck)